- Inference API — chat completions, the responses endpoint, and related model APIs.

 Where is Voice AI Assistant processing performed?

-• Processing location is influenced by the assistant’s anchorsite, but is best-effort and not guaranteed.
+- Processing location is influenced by the assistant’s anchorsite; Telnyx will endeavor to honor it, but it is not guaranteed.

 Example: EU-focused Voice AI setup

-• Anchorsite on the TeXML app: an EU site (for example, Frankfurt) — best-effort influence over media/processing location
+- Anchorsite on the TeXML app: an EU site (for example, Frankfurt) — Telnyx will endeavor to influence media/processing location, but it is not guaranteed

 STT, TTS, and LLM providers (Voice AI)